-The coronavirus pandemic has affected people widely; in closely all areas of life.
-Health systems have taken utmost pressure with the patients numbers and the high levels of complications resulting from the disease.
-The delivery of CPR has been at the receiving end of the pandemic.
+The coronavirus pandemic has affected people widely with this severe illness; in closely all areas of life.
+Health systems have taken utmost pressure with the patient numbers and the high complications resulting from the disease.
+The delivery of Cardiopulmonary Resuscitation has been at the receiving end of the pandemic.
 Not only has the condition changed the technicality of the procedure but also the CPR training processes.

-The American Heart Association (AHA) constantly carries out heart-related research and publishing guidelines based on findings.
-Since the outbreak of Covid 19, caring for persons with heart disease is based on research and scientific findings.
+The American Heart Association constantly carries out heart-related research and publishes guidelines based on findings.
+Since the outbreak of Covid 19, caring for persons with heart disease has been based on research and scientific findings.
 Handling of opioid emergencies and early CPR by bystanders.

 Changes in the Delivery of CPR

-CPR is a critical lifesaving procedure for cardiac arrest victims.
+Cardiopulmonary Resuscitation is a critical lifesaving procedure for cardiac arrest patients.
 However, high aerosol-generating can put first aid responders and health workers at an increased risk of infection.